-- 83. Alternative plans, including Map Proposal 1, can be drawn in which Black and Latino voters constitute a geographically compact majority of a single-member Commissioner precinct. - 84.
-According to statistical analyses of past Commissioners Court and other elections, Black and Latino voters in Galveston County are politically cohesive and overwhelmingly support the same candidates. - 85.
-Those analyses also show that Anglo voters in Galveston County overwhelmingly vote for the same candidates as other Anglo voters and vote sufficiently as a bloc to defeat the Black- and Latino-preferred candidates. - 86.
-Those analyses indicate that under the adopted Map Proposal 2, Black and Latino voters will not be able to elect the candidate of their choice in any commissioner precinct. - 87.
-Because Black and Latino voters are also unable to elect a candidate of their choice to any countywide office, adopting Map Proposal 2 results in Black and Latino voters being unable to elect a candidate of choice to any office Galveston County government.
+- 93. Those analyses also show that Anglo voters in Galveston County, including in the newly enacted Precincts 1, 2, and 4 that each now contain a portion of the benchmark Precinct 3, overwhelmingly vote for the same candidates as other Anglo voters and vote sufficiently as a bloc to defeat the Black- and Latino-preferred candidates in the newly enacted precincts.
+For example, a King's Iterative Ecological Inference analysis of county-wide voting results from the 2020 general election indicates that Anglo voters rejected the minority-preferred candidate and preferred the Anglo-preferred candidates at 90%+.
+These high rates of Anglo bloc voting that rejects the minority-preferred candidates exist both countywide and in each of the newly enacted precincts. - 94.
+Those analyses indicate that under the enacted map, Black and Latino voters will not be able to elect the candidate of their choice in any commissioner precinct. - 95.
+Because Black and Latino voters are also unable to elect a candidate of their choice to any countywide office, adopting Map Proposal 2 results in Black and Latino voters being unable to elect a candidate of choice to any Galveston County governmental office.